What’s the best way to benchmark email performance?

 The takeaway: Send your emails when competition is lowest.
 You can do it with a scheduling tool like Send Later.

 One of our goals at Yesware is to save you time by replacing burdensome manual tasks with automation.

 So we invented tools like Templates to save time typing the same messaging over and over.

-And Mail Merge to customize messaging and send it to multiple people at once.
+And Campaigns to customize messaging and send it to multiple people at once.

 Here’s how we used our data analysis to find out how much time you saved:

 The average typing speed for a person is 35 words per minute.